 State Law Limits Rent Increases.
-In addition to local rent control allowed by Costa-Hawkins, a new state law limits rent increases for most rental housing in California.
+In addition to any local rent control laws in place as allowed by Costa-Hawkins, a more recent state law also limits rent increases for most rental housing in California.
 Landlords cannot increase rent by more than 5 percent plus inflation in a year, or 10 percent, whichever is lower.
 This applies to most housing that is more than 15 years old.
 This law lasts until January 1, 2030.